-Our research focusses on investigating the role of anti-tumour immunity in therapeutic response.
+Our research focusses on investigating the role of anti-tumour immunity (Type I Interferon activation in the tumour microenvironment) in therapeutic response.
 Using ovarian, prostate and bladder cancer patient derived specimens, cell lines and immunocompetent mouse models to study the tumour-immune interactions, the primary goals of our research program are,

 - To delineate the role of cancer cell intrinsic genetic events, such as DNA damage repair deficiency, in the evolution of distinct immune microenvironment landscapes.